 - Testing settled surface or carpet dust can tell about longer in the past.

 - Look in damp locations, especially inside cabinets under sinks, around showers, against basement foundation walls, in the crawl space under the house, and near any dark stains leached out from wet wood.

 - Expect to see mold growth appear after a week damp, as the individual colonies form visible spots the same size, which then merge into fuzzy mats, such as “mildew”.

 - Wood rot fungus shows as stringy “white rot” (some brown) mats on the surface, which eventually softens the wood, or “brown cubical rot” that breaks into square chunks.

 - Use mold growth colors to help identify common types.

-- Confirm mold by its plantlike, segmented, or spore structures under a magnifier or a microscope.
+- Confirm mold by its plantlike, segmented, or spore structures under a microscope.

-- Ignore thin, greasy, shadowy black soot deposits on cold surfaces (not mold).
+- Ignore thin, greasy, shadowy black soot deposits on cold surfaces (if not spotty, not moldy).

-- Use mold odor as evidence of damp mold (only when growing, no odor when dry and dormant), pointing to a source or a pathway.
+- Use mold odor as evidence of damp mold growth, pointing to a source and a pathway.
+But mold odor is only produced when growing by “metabolizing” food; no odor when dry and dormant.

 Sampling for Mold